cywang117/dnd/Social-Contract.md

 - DnD5e sources for players (DM sources omitted):
 	- Core: [Player's Handbook (PHB)](https://5e.tools/book.html#phb)
 	- Supplemental: [Xanathar's Guide to Everything (XGE)](https://5e.tools/book.html#xge), [Tasha's Cauldron of Everything (TCE)](https://5e.tools/book.html#tce), [Sword Coast Adventurer's Guide (SCAG)](https://5e.tools/book.html#scag)
 	- Any other officially published Wizards of the Coast (WotC) material or any Unearthed Arcana (UA) are okay, but the DM may decide against them as they arise if they're not balanced.
-If you're not sure about balance, it's best to consult with the DM before adding the material to your character.
+Please wait for the DM's OK before adding any non-official material to your character.
 	- [Table rules](./Table-Rules.md)

 ## Characters